GavinWu42711/Motivation-Player/README.md

 # CAD Model
 The enclosure for the PCB is comprised of a bottom and a lid.
 The two screw together with M2 screws in each of the corner (4 total).
 All the parts were designed using Fusion.

+# How It Works
+Using SPI, the Pi Pico reads the .WAV files from the SD card module.
+Each file is named with an index (i.e 0.wav, 1.wav, e.t.c) for simplicity.
+Extra information about the file -- such as the name of the person who made the audio -- are stored in txt files named similarly.
+The Pi Pico then uses PWM to mimic DAC, with an extra capacitor and potentiometer to smooth it out.
+Finally, the audio passes through an LM386 audio amplifier before reaching the speaker.
+The LM386 was chosen due to not needing a heat sink (saving space) while still providing good quality audio.
+Information about the audio being played is displayed on a 128 x 64 SSD1306 through I2C.
+This display was chosen due to having a smaller form factor and easy to read text.

 **Lid**
 <img width="1235" height="688" alt="image" src="https://github.com/user-attachments/assets/1619e5f0-63c2-47e4-b9b9-c8af7acd143e" />